ara-foundation/web/packages/p-hintjens/SDS.md

 # SDS
 **SDS** module to convert your app into a plug-and-play  architecture.
 It lets others:
 * **Extend, add Plugins to Your App**: Develoeprs can write extensions (plugins) that add functionality without modifying your code.
 * **Customize interface**: Use proxies to intercept the methods so that the service could be exposed as a different class. *For example: as a CLI, Http Web, Http API, or other interfaces separated from the core logic.
-And add any proxy to create various ways to access your app.*
+Additionally, with proxy create validations, authentications.*
 * **Modularize Code**: By separating the app into a main service with proxies and extensions, SDS creates a standard which makes your app as a framework open to community contributions.

-In essence, SDS is intended for apps where you expect third parties or event internal develoeprs to create plugins and extensions that build on top of your bace functionality.
+In essence, SDS is intended for apps where you expect third parties or even for internal develoeprs to create plugins and extensions that build on top of your app functionality.

-Check out the [Reflect](../reflect/README.md) for sample implementation.
+Check out the [Reflect](../reflect/README.md) for real-world implementation.

 ## Tutorial

-> By following this guide, you can build an app that is a plug-&-play, turning your application into a more dynamic and community-driven project.
+By following this tutorial, you can build an app that is a plug-&-play, turning your application into a more dynamic and community-driven project.

-### 1. Setting Up the Environment
+### 1. Setting Up your App
-Let's start from the app configuration that set's up the app.
+Let's start with the app setup.
 This setup contains details like the name of the app, description, a list of proxies and extensions that your app will have.

 ```typescript